ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/studio/database/settings/document-revisions.markdown

       RavenDB will refrain from purging more revisions than this limit allows it to purge, even if the number of revisions that pend purging exceeds it.
-      Setting this limit can reserve server resources if many revisions pend purging, by dividing the purging between multiple modification events.
+      Setting this limit can reserve server resources if many revisions pend purging, by dividing the purging between multiple document modifications.
       {INFO/}
 4. **Limit # of revisions to keep By Age**
    ![Limit By Age](images/revisions/define-default-settings_limit-by-age.png "Limit By Age") Enable to set a Revisions age limit.
-   If this limit is set, revisions older than the age it defines will be purged when the document is modified.
+   If this limit is set, revisions older than the age it defines will be purged when their parent document is modified.
     * Enabling this setting will disply the **Set # of revisions to delete upon document update** setting as well (read about it above).
 5. Click **OK** to modify or create the default settings, or **Cancel**.